MrBhuyan06/encryted-timeseries/readme.md

   - For example:
     - Port=5000 (.env file backend folder)
     - proxy:"https://localhost:5000" (package.json file frontend folder)
+    - or you can use cors modules in backend
 - Open a new terminal to run frontend
 - Run command 1: cd frontend (If your terminal is not in this directory)
 - Run command 2: npm install
 - Run command 3: npm start

-If your webpage doesn't load hit this url in your browser: http://localhost:300
+If your webpage doesn't load hit this url in your browser: http://localhost:3000

 ### 🎉 Here you go your application is up and running... 🎉